kamsekar/kamsekar.github.io/docs/publications/index.md

 ---
 <h2>On the crystal structure of nanoparticles</h2>

-<u>Platinum-copper nanoparticles</u> catalyze the oxygen reduction reaction in a hydrogen fuel cell.
+Modern electrocatalysts for the oxygen reduction reaction in a hydrogen fuel cell are commonly composed of <u>platinum-alloy nanoparticles on a carbon support</u>.
+Their varied structures mean they degrade differently under operating conditions.
 Understanding which structural features do and don’t influence activity or stability helps focus research on changes that truly improve catalyst performance.

 At the atomic scale, platinum and copper atoms may be randomly mixed or arranged in an <u>ordered structure</u>.
 We found that ordered sites near the particle surface, where the reaction occurs, are more stable during electrochemical activation that prepares the catalyst for long-term use.
 This was made possible by a new approach that combines <u>identical-location 4D-STEM with unsupervised learning</u>.